Thursday, April 10, 2014

 In terms of population a megacity can be defined as an urban region with a population more than 10 million.
 New York Metro area was the world’s largest urban agglomeration till Tokyo passed it in the 1950’s.
 Tokyo-Yokohama area with a population of around 37 million tops the current list of megacities followed by Jakarta, Seoul-Incheon, Delhi, Shanghai and Manila.
 The trend has dominatingly shifted to the developing world as far as in terms of number of megacities are concerned.
 The other three western urban regions except New York in the list of 28 megacities are Moscow, Los Angeles and Paris.
 The Asian region will experience the greatest share of population concentration as illustrated below.

 Cities are a part of the various natural systems which have their carrying capacities – going beyond may prove degradation and result in the inefficiency of them over a period of them.
-For developing megacities it would be far more beneficial if they widens there aspect and vision while dealing with the planning exercise.
+For developing megacities it would be far more beneficial if they widen there vision while dealing with the planning exercise of their upcoming megacities.

-One other factor which is very significant is the geographical location of the cities – megacities lying on the various coastlines will be affected the most if the phenomenon of climate change and global warming is concerned.
+One other factor which is very significant is the geographical location of the cities – megacities lying on various coastlines will be affected the most if the phenomenon of the ever-changing climatic changes is taken into consideration.
 There have been studies relating the increase in the sea levels and cities like Mumbai have been predicted to get suffered from it drastically.
 The city authorities and departments have to take some crucial steps in this relation as these cities now holds in a handsome amount of economic cost of themselves.

 ‘Mature’ megacities in developed countries have considerable resources to spend on things like renewable energy, waste management, healthcare, transportation infrastructure, crime-fighting etc. Developing megacities, on the other hand, not only have fewer resources but are also characterised by social dynamics that, in combination with this comparative resource paucity, can further amplify risks: fast population growth, including a lot of immigration.
 Developing megacities though also have a brighter chance to learn from the mistakes performed by the mature cities in the past.
 Governance is also needed to be varied differentially as these cities, structurally and behaviour-wise are different than the earlier metro cities of yesteryear and those in development.
 The governing authorities need to work dynamically to provide the best they can to their citizens.